NIC619/test-dev-foundry/frontend/gasless-usdc-transfer/README.md

 - This is intended for development and testing purposes only
 - Always use a hardware wallet or secure wallet for real transactions

+## MetaMask EIP-712 Signing Limitations

+⚠️ **MetaMask Signing Issues**:
+- **VerifyingContract Restriction**: MetaMask blocks EIP-712 signatures when `verifyingContract` is set to an EOA (Externally Owned Account) address for security reasons
+- **EIP-7702 Delegation Conflict**: When using EIP-7702 delegation, the user's account is delegated to a contract, but MetaMask still sees it as an EOA and blocks the signature
+- **Current Workaround**: The simplified demo (`eip712-transfer.html`) still uses embedded private keys for signing as MetaMask cannot produce verifiable signatures for this use case
+- **Domain Structure**: We use a domain without `verifyingContract` to avoid MetaMask restrictions, but this requires contract modifications
+- **Future Solutions**: Consider using wallet connect or other signing methods that don't have these restrictions

 ## Technical Details

 - Uses [ethers.js](https://docs.ethers.io/) for Ethereum account operations (bundled locally)